Optimize mornings with actionable tools and techniques, nourishing breakfast recipes & more!

 What are Anzac Biscuits?

-But what’s an Anzac biscuit you ask?
-Well, ANZAC is actually an acronym that stands for Australia New Zealand Army Corps, and April 25th is the annual day of commemoration for those who have served and passed on.
+But what’s an Anzac biscuit, you ask?
+Well, it’s actually an acronym!
+ANZAC stands for Australian New Zealand Army Corps, and April 25th is the annual day of commemoration for those who have served and passed on.
 It’s kind of like Memorial Day here in the US.
+These biscuits have historical significance and are associated with the soldiers of these countries who served in the First World War.

 Oh, and one more thing, biscuit = cookie!